 Use of an External IRB (Reliance)

-For multi-site research with engaged external sites, arrangements may be made for institutions to rely on one another for IRB review.
-MSU may enter into a written agreement (Institutional Authorization Agreement (IAA) or IRB reliance agreement) to rely on an external IRB's review.
-The HRPP office coordinates the process to request use of an external IRB and the IRB reliance process.
-If use of an external IRB is permitted, the Principal Investigator is responsible for complying with the external IRB requirements and directives.
+For multi-site non-exempt research with engaged external sites, arrangements may be made for institutions to rely on one another for IRB review.
+MSU may rely upon another institution’s IRB review under the SMART IRB Agreement or via an IRB Authorization Agreement (IAA).
+The IRB Reliance Office coordinates the IRB reliance process.
+If use of an external IRB is permitted, the Principal Investigator is responsible for complying with the external IRB requirements and directives in addition to providing any information requested by the MSU HRPP.

 New Study Submission